TREATMENTS FOR MPNS

 MPN CLINICAL TRIALS

 By definition, a clinical trial is a comparison test of a medication or other medical treatment (such as a medical device), versus a placebo (inactive look-a-like), other medications or devices, or the standard medical treatment for a patients’ condition.
 The number of patients can range from as few as 30 to hundreds or thousands.
-There are two kinds of clinical trials:

 FIND A HEMATOLOGIST